A Flag-Burning Near the White House: Scenes From Some July 4 Chaos in DC | Washingtonian (DC)

 A man in a sleeveless MAGA shirt and a camo bucket cap ran up and grabbed the burning flag, running it toward the White House side of the street.
 A woman in a striped jumpsuit began screaming about how “fucking disrespectful” the protesters were and rushed toward them.
 A man in a nontraditional MAGA cap—it said only “MAGA”—wearing a high-visibility red vest and maybe a live-streaming rig got into it with a bearded activist.

-The police moved in, and hustled most of us off Pennsylvania Avenue, raising yellow “caution” tape along the sidewalk.
+The police moved in, and hustled most of us off Pennsylvania Avenue, raising yellow “Police Line Do Not Cross” tape along the sidewalk.
 The flag-burners linked arms and kept chanting.
 The man in the bucket hat approached them and began waving the burned flag in their faces.
 The police got him off the street.
 A man in a jumpsuit Evel Knievel might have worn stood at the side with a microphone; he appeared to be live-streaming as well.
 “What do you not understand about the street being closed!” a cop shouted.
 “It’s not that difficult!”
 The protesters and the cops were the only people left in the street.
 The protesters burned a second flag, which the cops put out with fire extinguishers.

 I caught up with Jerome Duprey of Orlando, the guy who grabbed the flag, and Greg Aselbekian of DC, who asked someone to get a photo of them to “make this go viral.”
 As DCist’s Rachel Kurzius later reported, Aselbekian is scheduled to speak at Saturday’s “Demand Free Speech” rally in DC alongside Laura Loomer, Roger Stone, Milo Yiannopoulos, and other far-right activists.
 Duprey told me he singed his hands grabbing the flag, but it was worth it.